Le P'tit Domaine - Les Bonneveaux 2010

 Rated estate (2013 guide) Award-winning wines (This producer’s wines are regularly recognized by the guide)

-A small estate indeed: 2.48 hectares to date.
-Richard Desouche, winemaker at Château de Chaintres, wanted to have his own vineyard and in 2006 acquired plots that he now cultivates organically (conversion began in 2010).
-Made from half-century-old vines, this cuvée has been aged in wood like all the estate's wines, but its eighteen months in barrel have not overwhelmed the wine.
-The color is more cherry than blackcurrant.
-The nose offers plenty of red and black fruit, underscored by hints of vanilla and roasted notes.
-The palate is in harmony with the nose.
-Despite its pronounced tannic structure, this balanced, long-lasting wine leaves an impression of suppleness and ease.
-"We could easily see it in a wine bar," wrote one judge.
+It is indeed a small estate: 2.48 hectares to date.
+Richard Desouche, the winemaker at Château de Chaintres, wanted to have his own vineyard, so in 2006 he acquired the plots he now cultivates organically (the conversion began in 2010).
+Made from vines half a century old, this cuvée has been aged in wood like all the estate’s wines: yet its eighteen-month stay in barrels has not overwhelmed the wine.
+The color is more reminiscent of cherry than blackcurrant.
+On the nose, there are abundant red and black fruits underscored by hints of vanilla and roasted notes.
+The palate is in harmony.
+Despite its pronounced tannic structure, this balanced and long-finishing wine leaves an impression of suppleness and ease.
+“It would fit right in at a wine bar,” writes one juror.